md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Greater public awareness of responsible AI.
 * Increased participation in global AI governance discussions.

-These indicators should evolve alongside future national priorities and technological developments.
+These indicators should evolve alongside future national priorities and technological developments [20,21,26,71,73,77,80].

-### Conclusion
+## Conclusion

-The period between 2030 and 2041 presents significant opportunities for Bangladesh to strengthen its capabilities in Artificial Intelligence, digital governance, policy intelligence, and innovation.
-Through research, collaboration, education, and responsible technology development, BAPIL aspires to contribute to a future where AI serves as a tool for evidence-based governance, sustainable development, and public benefit.
+The period between 2030 and 2041 presents significant opportunities for Bangladesh to strengthen its capabilities in Artificial Intelligence, digital governance, policy intelligence, and innovation [21,29,30,80].
+Through research, collaboration, education, and responsible technology development, BAPIL aspires to contribute to a future where AI serves as a tool for evidence-based governance, sustainable development, and public benefit [1,3,4,5,17,23,24].

-The realization of this vision will depend on continued investment in people, institutions, knowledge, and responsible innovation, supported by strong collaboration among government, academia, industry, and civil society.
+The realization of this vision will depend on continued investment in people, institutions, knowledge, and responsible innovation, supported by strong collaboration among government, academia, industry, and civil society [19,27,35,36,70,75].

 ## Chapter 16: Risks, Ethics, and Responsible AI